The Pool Together programme aims to tackle loneliness and social isolation in and around Blackpool.

-Rachel said “I have really enjoyed working with partners in and around Blackpool and everyone has been very welcoming.
+“I have really enjoyed working with partners in and around Blackpool and everyone has been very welcoming.
 There are an unbelievable amount of quality services designed to help people that I had never heard of before this role.
 By far the most rewarding thing is to engage with someone over the phone and then to see them laughing with new friends in their first session.
 It is hard to let go sometimes but incredible when they don’t need my help anymore.”

 In the new year Rachel hopes to see more referrals coming in from the partnership work that she has been busy working on over the last couple of months.

 The Community Navigation work and Community Engagement has been particularly relevant this month as it is Men’s Mental Health Month.
 It is great to hear from people who are acknowledging that they are struggling with their mental wellbeing and appreciate that they would like some extra support.